rainy-dayz/rainy-dayz/README.md

 </div>

-### :woman_technologist: About Me :
+## :woman_technologist: About Me :

 Hi, I'm Emily!
 I'm a Full Stack Software Engineer, who is passionate about changing the world through technology.

-- :zap: In my free time, I solve problems on GeeksforGeeks and read tech articles.
+- :zap: In my free time, you can find me immersed in a book or playing with my dog!

 - :mailbox: How to reach me: breininger.emily@gmail.com